 During July, the Eye Laser Clinic also joins the Madiba Day campaign to aid those in their nearby area, with better sight at absolutely no cost.

 Dr. Johann Krüger practices as an Ophthalmologist, specialising in refractive eye surgery.
-He has decades of experience in the eye care profession and has pioneered many complex surgeries which have helped to bring improved vision to those who previously suffered without any viable solution.
+He has decades of experience in the eye care profession and has pioneered many complex surgeries which have helped to bring an improved vision to those who previously suffered without any viable solution.

 After the operations on Marinda, Dr Krüger, ever the humanitarian, realised he wanted to perform more free operations on people with Retinal Diseases.
-Together with Marinda they formed a trust called Gift of Sight.
+Together with Marinda, they formed a trust called Gift of Sight.

 The objective is to raise funds in order to Give the Gift of Sight to even more people than the couple of hundred Dr Krüger operated on over the last decade.